 LARGE GARDEN PLANTERS HOLES

-I had to drill some holes into the bottom so the water will drain out.
+I had to drill some holes into the bottom so the water will drain out and will protect the roots of your plant.

 Plants love water, but they don't want to drown!
 If you know what I mean.